CLICK THE LINK AT THE BOTTOM OF THIS PAGE TO PARTICIPATE

 6:15 – 7:15 pm Concert Choir Men Grades 9 – 12

 7:30 – 10:00 pm Grand Chorus Accomplished adult singers 18 & over

 What is the cost to participate? - Tuition/participation fees are charged for the choral ensembles.
 There is no fee for participation in the Symphony Orchestra.
 To see tuition/fees and attire costs, click here.

 Why are OCMCO concerts held at Segerstrom Center for the Arts? - One of the trademarks of MCO is that we perform in state-of-the-art concert halls in our communities.
 Segerstrom Center for the Arts’ Renée and Henry Segerstrom Concert Hall is a world-class concert hall – one of the finest classical acoustic performance venues in the United States.

 How does MCO maintain such a light schedule? - Another trademark of MCO is its ability to maintain a light rehearsal and performance schedule while at the same time achieve a professional level of education and produce top-notch performances.
 This allows busy individuals and families the experience of participating in a world-class choir and orchestra without consuming their lives.
 This is made possible by the highly effective rehearsals run by MCO’s musical directors, the massive team of volunteers working behind the scenes, and the thousands of participants who are devoted to MCO’s mission and purpose.

-How did MCO grow so quickly in such a short period of time? - In addition to the opening of Utah and Texas locations this fall, California now has 650 participants, and Arizona has 1300, and growing.
+How did MCO grow so quickly in such a short period of time? - In addition to the opening of Utah and Texas locations last fall, California now has 650 participants, and Arizona has 1300, and growing.
 There are three main reasons for this exciting growth: 1.
 Word of mouth; 2.
 A high quality, high energy, inspiring music program that changes lives for good; and 3.
 An expansive team of volunteers who clearly understand and support the great mission and purpose of MCO.